 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the STA transmit power used for the Peer-to-Peer link.
+This attribute indicates the STA transmit power used for the Peer-to-Peer link.
 The STA Tx Power field indicates the target transmit power at the antenna in dBm with a tolerance of +/-5dB for the lowest basic rate of the reporting STA."

 ::= { dot11WNMEventPeerReportEntry 11 }